Files

 Informs the system that a file part (identified by a particular index) needs to be uploaded, and retrieves a "part upload URL" (specific to this part) for performing the upload of that part.
 This method needs to be called at least once during the file object lifecycle.
 Once this method is called for a particular index, then data for that part must be provided to the corresponding part upload URL before calling the "close" method.

 The part upload URL returned by this method may refer to a different endpoint than the DNAnexus API server, and accepts HTTP PUT requests supplying the binary data for the file part.
-Any PUT request to the part upload URL must be initiated shortly after its generation, or else a new URL for the part must be generated with another call to upload.
+Any PUT request to the part upload URL must be initiated shortly after its generation, otherwise a new URL for the part must be generated with another call to upload.
 The PUT request MUST include all HTTP headers that are specified in the API server's response to upload (see below).
 A "Content-Type" header should not be supplied, since the Internet Media Type is not set separately for each part.

 The part upload URL has support for CORS with the following configuration: